rhashimoto/wa-sqlite/README.md

 [Try the demo](https://rhashimoto.github.io/wa-sqlite/demo/) with a modern desktop web browser.

 ## Build
-If you don't want to build the Emscripten components, use the "buildless" branch that has pre-built artifacts checked in.
-This is also advisable when including this project as a dependency (e.g. `yarn add "wa-sqlite@rhashimoto/wa-sqlite#buildless"`).
-Otherwise, here are the build prerequisites:
+The primary motivation for this project is to enable additions to SQLite with only Javascript.
+Most developers should be able to use the "buildless" branch with pre-built artifacts checked in.
+This is also recommended when including the project as a dependency (e.g. `yarn add "wa-sqlite@rhashimoto/wa-sqlite#buildless"`).

+If you do want to build - e.g. you want to change build flags or use a specific EMSDK version - here are the prerequisites:

 * Building on Linux is known to work, compatibility with other platforms is unknown.
 * `yarn` - If you use a different package manager (e.g. `npm`) then file paths in the demo will need adjustment.